UCF Knights baseball: Rooney era (2009–2016)

 Terry Rooney became head coach in 2008 after serving as an assistant coach at LSU, Notre Dame, Stetson, Old Dominion, James Madison, and George Washington.
 In his second season, Rooney led the Knights to a 33–22 (10–14) record, 11 more wins than the prior season and the best conference record since the team started in Conference USA in 2006.
 On June 21, 2010, Rooney signed a four-year contract extension with the university, making him the Knights head baseball coach through 2014.

 Following a 38–21 season, Rooney led the Knights to their first NCAA tournament under his leadership in 2011.
 The year was a high for the Knights, defeating the No 4. ranked Florida Gators in Gainesville and the then-ranked No. 5 Gators in Orlando.
 The Knights also defeated the No. 6 ranked Florida State Seminoles in Tallahassee during the 2011 campaign.
 In 2012, Rooney led the Knights to a No. 7 ranking during week ten, and an appearance in the Coral Gables Regional.

-From 2013 to 2016, the Knights were 121-114 under Rooney's leadership.
+From 2013 to 2016, the Knights were 121–114 under Rooney's leadership.
+The Knights joined the American Athletic Conference (The American) in 2013.
 UCF did not appear in another NCAA tournament despite a 36–23 record in 2014 where Rooney won American Athletic Conference Coach of the Year.
-In 2015, the Knights were 22-7 and ranked No. 6 in the nation through their first 30 games but eventually ended the season 31–27.
+In 2015, the Knights were 22–7 and ranked No. 6 in the nation through their first 30 games but eventually ended the season 31–27.
 After going 26–33 in 2016 despite a 6–0 start, Rooney departed from UCF and eventually joined the Alabama staff as an assistant coach.

-Lovelady era (2017–Present)
+Lovelady era (2017–2023)

 On August 22, 2016, Jay Bergman Field was renamed John Euliano Park.

 Greg Lovelady was hired as Rooney's replacement in July 2016 after serving as Head Coach at Wright State.
 Lovelady brought immediate success back to the UCF Baseball program, leading the Knights to a 40–22 record in 2017.
-The Knights were crowned American Athletic Conference Regular Season Champions but went 2–2 in the conference tournament, being eliminated by East Carolina in the semifinals.
+The Knights were crowned American Athletic Conference Regular season Champions but went 2–2 in the conference tournament, being eliminated by East Carolina in the semifinals.
 The Knights received a 2 seed in the Tallahassee Regional of the NCAA tournament but were eliminated by Florida State after losing their first game to Auburn.
+Despite a winning record in his 7 seasons at UCF, the Knights didn't make the NCAA tournament under Lovelady after the 2017 season, and he was eventually dismissed on May 27, 2023 ahead of the school's move to the Big 12.